Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Atmospheric model

-To generate emission spectra to assess the observability with JWST, we use the original spectral resolution of the opacity k-table data (see Sect. \ref{sec:opacity}) in our k-correlated model, which corresponds to $R = 200$ to 300 in the spectral range $\lambda$ = 1 to 20 $\mu$m.
+To generate emission spectra and assess the observability with JWST, we used the original spectral resolution of the opacity k-table data (see Sect. \ref{sec:opacity}) in our k-correlated model.
+This spectral resolution corresponds to $R = 200$ to 300 in the spectral range $\lambda$ = 1 to 20 $\mu$m.